-Individual assignment: Critical appraisal
+Individual assignment: Critical appraisal Due Date and Time: For due date see assessment table above.
 Description: complete a critical appraisal of an assigned article that applied qualitative methods.

-Refer to BBLearn for further details and submission.

-Value: Pass

-Data analysis: In class session

-Description: Attend and actively participate in the in-class small group Data Analysis Session.

-Value: Attend

-Group Assignment: Research summary report

-Description: Submit a two-page research summary report.
-One assignment must be submitted per group.
+Value: Refer to Canvas for further details and submission.
+Pass Assessment 4: Data analysis: Due Date and Time: Description: Value: In class session For due date see assessment table above.
+Attend and actively participate in the in-class small group Data Analysis Session.
+Attend Assessment 5: Group Assignment: Due Date and Time: Description: Research summary report For due date see assessment table above.
+Submit a two-page research summary report.
+One assignment must be submitted per Value: group.
 A minimum mark of 70% is required for successful completion of this module component.
-Refer to BBLearn for further details and submission.
+Refer to Canvas for further details and submission.
+Pass Assessment 6: Individual Assignment: Module reflection

-Value: Pass

-Individual Assignment: Module reflection

-Description: Submit a one-page individual reflection of the learning experience in the module.
-Refer to BBLearn for further details and submission.
+Due Date and Time:For due date see assessment table above.Description:Submit a one-page individual reflection of the learning experience in the module.
+Refer to Canvas for further details and submission.Value:Pass

-Value: Pass